jassem1988/Network-Hacking-WEP/README.md

 ## Objective

-Finding weaknesses in Wifi networks with different encryption types.
-Finding the weakness of WEP networks.
+Finding weaknesses in Wifi networks and exploiting vulnerabilities in their encryption protocols (e.g., WEP, WPA, WPA2).
-Finding weak passwords on WPA/WPA2 networks

 ### Skills Learned